deku-m/netbox-installer-menu/README.md

 Or the sql files can be send to external sftp server.
 After that you can also restore the sql-files.

+"Its might not perfect and improvements are welcome."

 ## Menu
 Providing a menu with the following:
 1. Install